grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

   - apps
 ---

-When you want your plugin to insert links to a specific location in another plugin's UI, use an extension point.
+Providing an extension point within your UI enables other plugins to contribute supplementary capabilities, and leverage the context within the current view to guide users to a potential next step.
 Here's what you need to know about extension points.

 Firstly, you will need to define an extension point ID.
 This is basically just a string describing the part of the UI where the extension point lives.
 Extension developers should be able to figure out where in the UI the extension will be added by reading the extension point ID.

 :::note

-Extension points living in core Grafana should start with `grafana/` and extension points living in plugins should have IDs starting with `/plugins` followed by the plugin ID, for example, `plugins/<PLUGIN_ID>/`.
+Extension points living in core Grafana must start with `grafana/` and extension points living in plugins must have IDs starting with `/plugins` followed by the plugin ID, for example, `plugins/<PLUGIN_ID>/`.

 :::